AntonioDehesa/tilop/AI/Deep Learning.md

 It calculates the error at the output and then distributes back through the network layers.
 (It reminds me to control theory).
 It requires a known desired output for each input value (supervised learning).

+## MNIST Data

+A classic data set in Deep Learning.
+Keras already includes 60000 training images, and 10000 test images.
+It contains handwritten single digits from 0-9.
+These images have values that represent a 28x28 array, and its values represent the grayscale image.

+We can think of the entire group of the 60000 images as a 4 dimensional array. one dimension is the 60,000 images, another is the color dimension, which is 1 channel. and the other 2 dimensions are the x and y of the images.
+(60000,28,28,1).

+The labels use one-hot encoding.

+## Convolutional Neural Networks

+Just like the simple perceptron, CNNs also have their origins in biological research.
+Biological vision works by "segmenting" the image the eyes are seeing.
+It first segments the image, and each section is managed by specific neurons.
+Then, they can be overlapped, and the information analyzed.
+This idea inspired an Artificial Neural Network architecture, which would become a CNN.

+### Tensors

+N-Dimensional arrays that we build up to:
+* Scalar - 3
+* Vector - [3,4,5]
+* Matrix - [ [3,4],[5,6],[7,8] ]
+* Tensor - [ [ [1,2], [3,4] ]],
+           [ [5,6],[7,8]]]

+Basically, arrays of matrixes, or arrays of arrays of arrays of arrays.
+They are used, because they are convinient to feed in sets of images into our model - (I,H,W,C)
+* I: Images
+* H: Height of Image in Pixels
+* W: Width of Image in Pixels
+* C: Color Channels: 1-Grayscale, 3-RGB

+### DNN vs CNN

+#### Densely-Connected Neural Network
+Densely connected layer.
+It looks like every neuron in one layer is directly connected to every other neuron in the next layer.

+#### CNN
+Each unit is connected to a smaller number of nearby units in the next layer.
+Meaning, not every neuron in one layer is directly connected to every neuron in the next layer.

+Why dont we just use DNN then?
+Simple.
+With images of 256x256 pixels, we would have 56k total connections.
+Too many parameters, and the bigger the images, the more parameters and connections.
+* Convolution helps, by segmenting the image, and allowing the neurons to support each other in each section.
+* Each CNN layer looks at an increasingly larger part of the image.
+* Having units only connected to nearby units also aids in invariance.
+* CNN also helps with regularization, limiting the search of weights to the size of the convolution.

+The edge cases are "fixed" with the use of padding.

+### Convolutions and Filters

+The filters are a moving window (the convolution) of nxn, which takes every element inside the window, and performs an operation, giving one output.

+### Pooling Layers

+They will subsample the input image, which reduces the memory use and computer load, as well as reducing the number of parameters.

+For example, we could use a kernel of 2x2, and move it accross the input image.
+Then, we evaluate what is inside the kernel, and pass only the max value to the next evaluation.
+This pooling removes a lot of information. a 2x2 with a stride of 2 will remove 75% of the input data.

+### Review Dropout

+Form of regularization to help prevent overfitting.
+During training, units are randomly dropped, along with their connections.
+This helps prevent units from co-adapting too much.

 ## Source
 Python for computer Vision with OpenCV and Deep Learning, by Jose Portilla